WPP-Public/akqa-nz-heystack/docs/en/guides/dependency-injection.md

 ## How it works

 A Symfony DI container is a class that creates and handles the sharing of objects.
-To do this the container needs to know what services it can constuct and how it should construct them.
+To do this the container needs to know what services it can construct and how it should construct them.

 ### Configuring the container

 To know how to contruct services the container needs to be configured.
-To do this heystack and heystack modules optionally use three tools:
+To do this heystack and heystack modules optionally the following tools:

 1. A `config/extensions.php` file defined by each SilverStripe module (including heystack)
+2. A `config/compiler_passes.php` file defined by each SilverStripe module (including heystack)
-2. A implementor of Symfony DI's ExtensionInterface
+3. A implementor of Symfony DI's ExtensionInterface
-3. A implementor of Symfony DI's CompilerPassInterface
+4. A implementor of Symfony DI's CompilerPassInterface

+The purpose of the `config/extensions.php` file is add your extensions the container.
-The purpose of the `config/extensions.php` file is add your extensions and compiler passes to the `SharedContainerFactory`.
-Heystack itself provides a container extension and various compiler passes.
+The purpose of the `config/compiler_passes.php` file is to add your compiler passes to the container

-The `SharedContainerFactory` produces a container with all extensions and compiler passes added.
-It does this by loading a root `yml` file from `mysite/config`.

 ### The mysite `yml` files